MAGALA-RICHARD/apsimNGpy-documentations/doc/mult_core.rst

    finally:
       engine.dispose(close=True)

-In this example, the simulations are executed for all APSIMX files matching the given pattern, and the resulting Report tables are first grouped in memory by schema.
+In this example, the simulations were executed for all APSIMX files matching the given pattern "__.apsimx", and the resulting Report tables are first grouped in memory by schema.
 The function then writes each grouped DataFrame into the SQL database, along with a separate schema table that records the column names and dtypes for each group.

 Using sqlalchemy.inspect(engine).get_table_names() allows you to verify which tables were created and to confirm that both the aggregated data table and the corresponding schema table are available in the database.

 3b).
 Run all simulation in the folder and load data to memory